 C: Urm I’m not sure really whichever one you think would be best.

 S: Well in the Performance feeds you could try LMF Gold or Performance.
 Or Purina has Strategy or Omolene 200 as well as several others.
-If you go with Triple Crown they have one called Training.
+If you go with Triple Crown they have one called Complete.
 How hard is your horse working?

 C: Well I ride 4 days a week, he is doing training level dressage and I’m not sure if a Performance feed is the right option because I don’t want him to get hot.